 *(NOTE: For Macs, only Dictation, not completely Siri)

-Users of the 3rd generation will need to update to iOS 6 to get Siri.
-All other devices mentioned above will come with Siri out of the box, however, if you have an iOS 5 device with Siri (that would be an iPhone 4S), updating to iOS 6 gives Siri more features, including added language support, the ability to reserve restaurant tables, get sports game scores or movie information, and tighter integration with Maps.
+Users of the 3rd generation iPad will need to update to at least iOS 6 to get Siri.
+All other devices mentioned above will come with Siri out of the box, however, if you have an iOS 5 device with Siri (that would be an iPhone 4S), updating to iOS 6 or later gives Siri more features, including added language support, the ability to reserve restaurant tables, get sports game scores or movie information, and tighter integration with Maps.

 In the event that Siri does not appear, there are multiple possibilities to consider.
 There are a few devices that look nearly identical on the outside, but the hardware on the inside is quite different.
 An example of this would be the iPhone 4 and the iPhone 4S.
 The iPhone 4 does not support Siri, so if you have an iPhone 4, it would be normal not to find Siri.
 The same can be said of the iPad 2 and a 3rd generation iPad.
 To be sure you have a Siri supported device, see our Model Identifier Utility.

 Another possibility is that Siri has been restricted in Settings.
 Go to Settings > General > Restrictions and make sure that Siri is not off.